 Nominating Committee & elections process

 The ORCID Board nominations process gives the ORCID membership a direct voice in the organization’s governance.
 The Board’s composition and annual elections are an important part of ORCID’s charter, and the election process ensures that ORCID grows and develops in close partnership with its members.
-This year, we are looking to fill up to 6 board seats, including one researcher seat.
+This year, we are looking to fill up to 6 board seats, including one researcher seat (please note that nominations are now closed for 2021).

 As this year’s Chair of the Nominating Committee, I look forward to working closely with the other Committee members who represent the diversity of ORCID membership: